blsingh/binstax/README.md

 Local Working dir blsingh@js-169-81:~/Container1/My_Projects This is repo is used to commit my projects(local dir is given above).

+As I detail some of my thought process below, I have gotten use to making git servible enough to get my repo's up and running efficiently for my projects.
+Just from from My_Projects and manages the files and folders in subfolders from here.

+---

 Is git configured, is this dir talking to the remote repo?
 I want to learn also to commint changes the make to specific dir in the repo, for example:
 For the initial project I will learn with `G_Glove` dir

-What I have found works for sure as of now 09152017 is that and  commit `G_Glove` dir from here My_Projects itself.  --force option allowed me to push changes to github by force.
+What I have found works for sure as of now 09152017 is that just commit `G_Glove` dir from here My_Projects fol itself.  --force option allowed me to push changes to github by force.

 ```
+#

 git add G_Glove/ # try to add the dir alone in the 'My-Project' repo